-Here the bias and RMSE are shown Biases and RMSEs are given calculated between ALASKA\NEW\JAN and ALASKA\NEW\FEB and the observations for Utqiagvik at 20km.
-See main text for details.
+Here the bias and RMSE are shown between ALASKA\NEW\JAN and ALASKA\NEW\FEB and the observations for Utqiagʻvik at 20km.

 Author contributions.
 The first author (EI) implemented the updates, performed the simulations and the analysis, and drafted the paper.
-KSL designed the study, contributed to the interpretation of results and the analysis, and to writing the paper.
-JCR, LM and TO contributed to discussions about the model setup, simulations.
+805 KSL designed the study and contributed to the interpretation of results and the analysis, and to the writing of the paper.
+JCR, LM and TO contributed to discussions about the model setup and simulations.
 JCR, LM, KP, RMK, PKQ and LU contributed to the analysis and interpretation of the results.
 AM and HS contributed to the interpretation of the results.
-TT and AW contributed to the interpretation of SMPS analysis.
 All co-authors contributed to the paper and the discussions about the results, as well as for the revision of the manuscript and have approved the final version.